 Our Peace Entertainment non-profit offers fiscal sponsorship and support to social impact filmmakers who promote kindness and peace.

-A spiritual strengthening program that presents free weekly exercises in deep breathing and kind-hearted thinking that promote inner peacebuilding.
+A spiritual strengthening email campaign that presents free weekly exercises in deep breathing and kind-hearted thinking that promote inner peacebuilding.
 Please click the link above to receive 104 weeks of inspiring wisdom.

 A powerful short film currently in pre-production that will tackle the devastating plague of the digital age, cyberbullying.